TheMetalHead/moOde-CD-Rip-and-Play/README.md

 This is not a program for an alternative user interface to moOde.

 It allows a user to play their CDs without using the moOde interface.
 The volume being adjusted using an attached rotary encoder.
 CDs that have already been ripped can be batch queued for playing.
+It sort of emulates the old fashioned juke box except that instead of feeding in money, you feed in the discs.

 Is copying CDs legal?
 If you are not sure what the position is for the country you live in, please check your local copyright law to make sure that you are on the right side of the law before using the software featured here.